-Using a foam roller to warm-up your joints and muscles for upcoming exercise is a winning idea.
-Try these movements for prime flexibility.
+Using a foam roller to warm-up your joints and muscles is a winning idea.
+Try these flexibility movements.

 One of the fitness mistakes people make most often is neglecting to warm-up their body sufficiently for an impending workout.
 A foam roller provides the perfect solution.